mericson-cv/commvault-cloud-cloudburst-recovery/README.md

 You will need an initial backup of your protected workloads before you can run a massively parallel restore.
 Assuming you uses the terraform example above, perform the following to configure and run a backup.
 1. Type **```/add hypervisor```

-## 🛠️ Setup - Step 4 - Deploy 100 x Cloud Access Nodes and configure.
+## 🛠️ Setup - Step 4 - Deploy 100 x Cloud Access Nodes and configure
+OK, it's time to setup your set of parallel **Cloud Access Nodes**, Commvault uses the Cloud Access Node to perform backup, replication, restores.
+You can acclerate recovery time by increasing the number of Access Nodes used, allowing more parallel recovery activities to run at the same time.
+Not only does this increase business agility, it also saves cost as you are only paying for what you use (_during the restore_).

+1. Navigate to **Manage > CommCell** and enable **Requires authcode for installation** toggle.
+2. Click the **authcode** and save it somewhere safe, you will need it next.
+3. Download the 100 x Amazon EC2 Cloud Access Nodes ```[template.yml](https://github.com/mericson-cv/aws-massively-parallel-recovery-solution/tree/main/cloudformation/100x%20Cloud%20Access%20Nodes)``` and update to match your environment.

 ## 🏃Run - Step 5 - Run a restore